rockchip-linux/mpp/doc/Rockchip_Developer_Guide_MPP_EN.md

 # 5.2 Compiling

 The MPP source code compilation script is cmake.
 It depends on the version above 2.8.12.
-It is recommended to use the 2.8.12 version.
+It is recommended to use the 3.x version. cmake-3.28 version verification passed.
 Using the high version of the cmake tool may generate more warnings.

 ## 5.2.1 Android platform cross-compiling

-Compiling the Android library requires the ndk environment, and the default script is compiled using android-ndk-r10d.
+Compiling the Android library requires the ndk environment, and the default script is compiled using android-ndk-r16b.
+Both android-ndk-r16b and android-ndk-r25c are verified.
+The former applies to sdks below android 14, and the latter applies to sdks above android 14.

+Take the r16b ndk for example:

-The download path for r10d ndk can be found in the build/android/ndk_links.md file in the source directory.
+The download path for r16b ndk can be found in the build/android/ndk_links.md file in the source directory.

-Unzip the downloaded ndk to /home/pub/ndk/android-ndk-r10d, or manually modify the ANDROID_NDK variable path of the env_setup.sh script in the build/android/ directory.
+Unzip the downloaded ndk to /home/pub/ndk/android-ndk-r16b, or manually modify the ANDROID_NDK variable path of the env_setup.sh script in the build/android/ directory.

 Go to the build/android/arm/ directory, run the make-Android.bash script to generate the Makefile for compilation, and run make –j16 to compile.